 What is the best way to place my order?

 Online!
 And thanks for asking.
 We're a small operation, so placing your order on our website helps us stay organized and avoid mistakes.

 We recommend the Sapling for operations ranging from 5-50 taps for customers who anticipate saving sap up for occasional boils (e.g., weekends or days off from work).
 Customers who are able to boil whenever the sap flows should be able to handle up to 100 taps.
 The Sapling is not recommended for operations bigger than 100 taps.

 How many gallons per hour can I evaporate on the Sapling?

 We have measured everything from 4 to 8 gallons of evaporation per hour on our Sapling.
-The speed of your boil will depend on many things, including: the temperature, the heat of your fire, your level of attention and skill and whether you are using the Sapling Warming Pan or other warming situation of your own invention.
+The speed of your boil will depend on many things, including: the temperature outside, whether it is precipitating, the heat of your fire, your level of attention and skill and whether you are using the Sapling Warming Pan or other warming situation of your own invention.

 Does the Sapling come assembled?